MaorAssayag/transmit-ofdm/README.md

 This project is about building the physical layer of an OFDM modem that works over audio.
 OFDM is used in WiFI, 5G, digital TV, and a host of other radio communincation.

-The acoustic modem has desired sample rate, frequency range and amplidute range.
+The acoustic modem has a desired sample rate, frequency range and amplidute range.

 If you only starting playing with OFDM, a good place to start is [here](https://hardwareteams.com/docs/dsp/audio-ofdm/audio-ofdm-modem-part1/).

-I've upload this repo because it was hard to find end-to-end, real implementation of OFDM for underwater acoustics.
+I've upload this repo because it was hard to find an end-to-end, real implementation of OFDM for underwater acoustics.

 [Full project report](https://github.com/MaorAssayag/transmit-ofdm/blob/main/assets/AcoustisSSP_proj_MaorAssayag.pdf) with OFDM summarization and various DSP algoritehms.